 Edition of A/P: 5

 Print size: 12" x 18"

 AKA: Old Woman Who Makes Earthquakes

-Note: originally produced in 1963, this print was not particularly popular – until after Alaska’s 1964 earthquake.
-After that it was in great demand in Anchorage and quickly sold out.
+Editor's note: originally produced in 1963, this print was not particularly popular – until Alaska's 1964 earthquake.
+After that, it was in great demand in Anchorage and quickly sold out.

 For more on the "Raven" series, click here.